AxelEngA/SQL_project_26/README.md

 # Conclusion

-In conclusion, by answering these questions provide insights with SQL, spreadsheet , programming language like python and a visualization business intelligence software like PowerBI or Tableau.
-These In-demand skills that are highly rewarded on the Data Analyst job market.
-Additional insights is

 In conclusion, by utilizing and learning these SQL techniques I've been able to reveal useful insights and answers based on real world data.

 - **1.** The top paying data analysts jobs shows a diverse range of job titles.
 With a wide salary range in different industries.